 Only work of high quality is approved for graduate credit.
 Graduate students are expected to maintain a 3.0 average in all work attempted at Kent State.
 A student who fails to maintain a 3.0 average is subject to dismissal.
-In addition, in order to qualify for graduation, students must maintain a 3.0 average for all graduate coursework.
-Grades below "C (2.0)" are not included toward completion of requirements for any graduate degree, but are included in evaluating a student's grade point average.
-A graduate student who earns a combination of more than 8 credit hours of B- (2.7) or lower grades, or more than 4 credit hours of grades lower than C (2.0) is subject to dismissal.
-Dismissal may be recommended by the coordinator of the student's program to the Associate Dean or the Associate Dean may initiate dismissal based on a review of the student's transcript.
+In addition, in order to qualify for graduation, a 3.0 average must be maintained for all graduate coursework.
+Grades below "C (2.0)" are not counted toward completion of requirements for any advanced degree, but are counted in evaluating a student's grade point average.
+Only graduate course credits count toward a graduate degree.
+A graduate student who receives a combination of more than 8 credit hours of B- (2.7) or lower grades, or more than 4 credit hours of grades lower than C (2.0) is subject to dismissal.
+Dismissal may be recommended by the chair (or director) of the student's department to the college dean, or the college dean may request the action of the department chair, or action may be recommended by the college dean's designee.(Graduate Catalog)

 Once grades are submitted, they are final and will not be changed except in cases of administrative error.
-Grades will not be changed by allowing students to do additional work (e.g., retaking exams; redoing papers; submitting extra credit papers, reports, etc.) or by using criteria other than those applied to all students in the class.
-In the event of a possible administrative error, the student must contact the instructor as soon as possible following the posting of the grade.
-If there is a dispute over a student's grade, the student may file an appeal to the Associate Dean who will then activate the University Academic Appeals process outlined in the University Policy Register.
+Grades cannot be changed by allowing students to do additional work (e.g., retaking exams; redoing papers; submitting extra credit papers, reports, etc.) or by using criteria other than those applied to all students in the class.
+In the event of a possible administrative error, students must contact the instructor as soon as possible following the awarding of the grade.
+If there is a dispute about a student's grade, then it is possible to engage in the University Academic Appeals process outlined in the University Policy Register.
 (University Graduate Catalog)